 Consumers have the right to receive accurate information about the products and services they purchase.
 The law protects against false advertising and misleading claims that may influence someone’s decision to buy.
 If a product is not as described or does not perform as advertised, you may be entitled to a refund or other compensation.

-If a company advertises a laptop with a specific battery life that falls far short of what was promised, this could be grounds for a claim under consumer law.
+For example, if a company advertises a laptop with a specific battery life that falls far short of what was promised, this could be grounds for a claim under consumer law.

 The right to fair contracts